CognizantOpenSource/maqs-java/docs/JMAQS_1/selenium/FluentWaitFactory.md

 This factory is a handler of fluent wait objects.

 ## GetNewElementFluentWait
-This gets a new element as a fluent wait object by passing in a WebElement, a time out (int), and a sleep time (int).
+This gets a new element as a fluent wait object by passing in a WebElement, a timeout (int), and a sleep time (int).
 ```java
 FluentWait<WebElement> getNewElementFluentWait(WebElement element, int timeOutInMillis, int sleepInMillis)
 ```